mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 Today, TinyPilot has a real office, a two-person fulfillment staff, a team of three developers, and even a [European distributor](https://kvm-ip.de).

 The software has changed a lot in the last year, too.
-For fun, I installed the TinyPilot image from last January, and compared it to the latest release:
+For fun, I installed the TinyPilot image from last January, and compared it to the latest release.
+I was surprised at how much has changed in just a year in just the UI:

 TODO: GIF comparison